shells-above/ida-swarm/README.md

 ### Why Spawned Processes?

-IDA Pro 9.0.240807 beta has a broken IDAlib implementation, and since I wanted this project to be able to work on the IDA beta I had to design around it.
-This is not ideal, and idalib would be perfect for this tool
+IDA Pro 9.0.240807 beta has issues with IDAlib (Hex-Rays' official automation library).
+Since IDAlib would be perfect for this tool but isn't working in this beta, I implemented process spawning as a workaround.
+This approach works reliably and has the side benefit of visual debugging through separate IDA windows.

 ### Communication Architecture